Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * The Hero image, and 3 images on the homepage for the packages were found using [Pixabay.](https://pixabay.com/)
 * All other images are owned by myself and taken from actual weddings.
+* The promotional video was taken from my youtube channel using my new logo but this video I made myself.

 ### Acknowledgements